• Skip to primary navigation

 What is Thai green curry?

-Thai curry in Thai cuisine is made from curry paste.
-There are different types and colors of Thai curry such as yellow, red, and green curry.
+Thai curry, a staple of Thai cuisine, is made from curry paste.
+It has different types and colors, such as yellow, red, green, and massaman curry.
 In general, yellow curry is mild.
-Red curry is medium hot and green curry the hottest.
+Red curry is medium hot, and green curry is the hottest.
+Thai curry is a little different from Japanese curry.
+Thai curries are bold, complex flavors that blend spicy, sour, creamy, and sweet tastes because of the herbs and seasonings.
+However, Japanese curry is mild, sweet, and savory.

-In addition, Thai green curry is made from green chilies, other herbs, coconut milk, vegetables and meat.
-The combination of the spicy green curry paste and coconut milk make this dish very flavorful.
-Besides, Thai green curry chicken is one of my favorite Thai foods and it goes great with jasmine rice.
+In addition, Thai green curry is made from green chilies, other herbs, coconut milk, vegetables, and meat.
+The spicy green curry paste and coconut milk make this dish very flavorful.
+Besides, Thai green curry chicken is one of my favorite Thai foods, and it goes great with jasmine rice.

 What is the purpose of Thai basil paste?